-- b.
+- a.
+The validity period for interim examinations results is six years.
+At the student's request, the Examining Board can decide to extend the validity period in individual cases.
+In deciding on the request to extend the validity period, the Examining Board will consider the extent to which the learning outcomes tested by the interim examination in question have demonstrably not become outdated after six years.
+The Programme Committee can advise the Examining Board on this. - b.
 If the validity period has expired because the student encountered study delay resulting from situations beyond his control as described in Article 7.51 paragraph 2c to h WHW respectively Article 3 sub e to i of the Wageningen University Profiling Fund Regulation, which have been reported to the student counsellor or student advisor, the Examining Board must take this delay into account when making its decision referred to in paragraph a. - c.
-Results of partial interim examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless the Course guide or Study Handbook states that the validity is longer (ultimately six years).
+Results of partial interim examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless Study Handbook states that the validity is longer (ultimately six years).